Arke1a/dotfiles/README.md

-# dotfiles
+# .files
-Collection of dotfiles for macOS and Linux.
+A collection of dotfiles for macOS and Linux.